Updated for Warlords of Draenor 6.2

 Protection Warriors can level very quickly in the dungeons, with a near zero wait time in the Random Dungeon queues.
 They can also level at a decent speed by questing since they excel at mashing down groups of mobs.
 Round ’em all up and burn them down.

 Brand new to WoW or decked head to toe in heirlooms?
-Either way, Zygor has your back and will get you to the level cap fast.
+Boosted to level 90?
+Wherever you are, Zygor has your back and will get you to the level cap fast.
 Always quickly updated to the latest expansions and patches, Zygor’s guide will get you where you want to be as quickly as is possible.

 Grab yours here and hit that level cap fast.